Infrared Echoes Give NASA's Spitzer a Supernova Flashback

 Evidence for a flash associated with this "shock breakout" existed only in computer simulations until January 9, 2008.
 That's when NASA’s Swift satellite detected a 5-minute-long X-ray pulse from galaxy NGC 2770.
 A few days later, a new supernova -- designated SN 2008D -- appeared in the galaxy.

-When light from the Cas A supernova first reached Earth in the late 1600s, no one reported seeing a new star.
+Light from the Cas A supernova first reached Earth in the late 1600s, but no one back then reported seeing a new star.
 On August 16, 1680, the English astronomer John Flamsteed might have seen the supernova without recognizing it.
 He recorded a faint naked-eye star near the position of Cas A, but none exists there now.

 NASA's Jet Propulsion Laboratory, Pasadena, Calif., manages the Spitzer mission for NASA's Science Mission Directorate, Washington.
 Science operations are conducted at the Spitzer Science Center at the California Institute of Technology, also in Pasadena.
 Caltech manages JPL for NASA.